 Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
-Priority 1 providing rental assistance or extremely low, very low, and low-income renters; Southern Tier Priority 2 promote homeownership; Priority 3 provide elderly with housing opportunities; Continuum of Care Homeless Priority 4 provide additional affordable housing units and support services for persons with a Coatlion/Care, Inc. range of needs; Priority 5 promote the provision of additional outreach services, supportive housing, and permanent housing to the homeless and those at-risk of becoming homeless Town of Union Unified The section of the Comprehensive Plan Town of Union The goals are compatible.
-NY505 PHA 5-Year Town of Union Plan Town of Union The goals are compatible.
-Town of Union Action Plan for Disaster Town of Union The goals are compatible.
-Recovery
+Priority 1 providing rental assistance or extremely low, very low, and low-income renters; Priority Cantinuum of Southern Tier Homeless 2 promote homeownership; Priority 3 provide elderly with housing opportunities; Priority 4 provide additional affordable housing units and support services for persons with a range of Care Coalition/Care, Inc. needs; Priority 5 promote the provision of additional outreach services, supportive housing, and permanent housing to the homeless and those at-risk of becoming homeless